+- on Windows

-- 1. Install Keystore Explorer,
+- 1. Install Keystore Explorer.

-- 2. Start Keystore Explorer, and open file [JRE\HOME]/lib/security/cacerts or [JDK\HOME]/jre/lib/ security/cacerts with the password changeit.
+- Start Keystore Explorer, and open file [JRE\HOME]/lib/security/cacerts or [JDK\HOME]/jre/lib/ security/cacerts with the password changeit.
 You may not have the right to modify this file.
-Edit rights if needed before opening it,
+Edit rights if needed before opening it or open Keystore Explorer with admin rights.

-- 3. Click on Tools , then Import Trusted Certificate ,
+- 3. Click on Tools , then Import Trusted Certificate .

-- 4. Select your certificate,
+- 4. Select your certificate.

 - 5. Save the cacerts file.

+- on Linux/macOS

+- 1. Open a terminal.

+- 2. Make sure the JDK's bin folder is in the PATH environment variable.

+- 3. Execute the following command:

-If the problem still occurs, add the following option to enable SSL protocol traces:
+If the problem still occurs, set the javax.net.debug property to all to enable SSL protocol traces: